tomkeays/dall-e/README.md

 ### 5. painting of a crow eating lunch at an outdoor cafe

 Alright, let's just ask for a crow without the possum.
 Success!
+Everything looks pretty good, although crow number 3 seems to be using an arm to eat with.

-Everything looks great.
-So, we have to puzzle out how to have both critters and no chimeras.
+So, we have to puzzle out how to phrase things to show both critters together at the table without any chimeras.

 ![Set #5](5. painting of a crow eating lunch at an outdoor cafe/DALL·E 2022-08-21 14.04.48 - painting of a crow eating lunch at an outdoor cafe.png)
 ![Set #5](5. painting of a crow eating lunch at an outdoor cafe/DALL·E 2022-08-21 14.05.11 - painting of a crow eating lunch at an outdoor cafe.png)